mortengf/Playground/python/hugging-face-nlp-course/README.md

 * [Task](https://huggingface.co/tasks) (generic): the task to be performed / problem to be solved.
 Examples: natural language processing (NLP), text-to-image (and vice versa), etc.
   * [Hugging Face Task / pipeline Type](https://huggingface.co/docs/hub/en/models-tasks): "Tasks, or pipeline types, describe the “shape” of each model’s API (inputs and outputs) and are used to determine which Inference API and widget we want to display for any given model."
-* [ML Model](https://learn.microsoft.com/en-us/windows/ai/windows-ml/what-is-a-machine-learning-model): a neural network that will perform a task.
+* [Model](https://learn.microsoft.com/en-us/windows/ai/windows-ml/what-is-a-machine-learning-model): a neural network that will perform a task.
   * [Transformer](https://huggingface.co/docs/transformers/en/index): an ML model based on the [Transformer](https://research.google/blog/transformer-a-novel-neural-network-architecture-for-language-understanding/) architecture (from 2017 paper "Attention Is All You Need" by Vaswani et al.) that can be applied to multiple modalities.
 Most modern models are Transformer-based.
     * Large Language Model (LLM): a model specifically designed and trained for natural language (text) processing tasks.
 Examples: [BERT](https://huggingface.co/docs/transformers/en/model_doc/bert), [DistilBERT](https://huggingface.co/docs/transformers/en/model_doc/distilbert) and [OpenAI GPT](https://huggingface.co/docs/transformers/en/model_doc/openai-gpt)
     * Text-to-image examples: DALL-E, Stable Diffusion, Imagen, etc.
-* [Paradigm/approach](https://www.pecan.ai/blog/3-types-of-machine-learning/) (supervised/unsupervised/reinforcement): the pretraining part of models like BERT and GPT is typically unsupervised working on unlabelled data, whereas the fine-tuning part is typically supervised, working on labelled data (e.g. 0: not equivalent, 1: equivalent).
+* [Paradigm/approach](https://www.pecan.ai/blog/3-types-of-machine-learning/) (supervised/unsupervised/reinforcement): the pre-training part of models like BERT and GPT is typically unsupervised working on unlabelled data, whereas the fine-tuning part is typically supervised, working on labelled data (e.g. 0: not equivalent, 1: equivalent).
-* [Dataset](https://huggingface.co/docs/datasets/en/index): data divided into the following parts:
+* [Dataset](https://huggingface.co/docs/datasets/en/index): data divided into the parts below.
+See [MLU-Explain > The Importance of Data Splitting](https://mlu-explain.github.io/train-test-validation/) for a good interactive explanation/visualisation.
   * Training data (`train`): train/teach the model via inputs and expected/correct outputs.
     * Output is in the form of model weights (logits?)
   * Validation (`validation`): validation (and tweaking?) of the chosen model/hyper parameters/hidden units.
+Iterative step?
     * Output is in the form of accurracy/loss.
     * Sometimes (but not very often?) this data set is omitted.
   * Evaluation/test (`test`): evaluation of the model against unknown data.
-Used after all fine-tuning has completed.
+Used after all training and validation has been performed.
     * Output is in the form of accurracy/precision/recall.
   * Examples:
     * [General Language Understanding Evaluation (GLUE)](https://huggingface.co/datasets/nyu-mll/glue) benchmark: